St Peter's Catholic Church Bloxwich

 Picture

 However, our ancestors knew what they were thankful for, which is why some forms of celebration have been held for millennia in all cultures.
 Jesus was Jewish and the Jewish people also had harvest festivals to give thanks to God for the food that they need to live.
 Jesus took part in the festivals and also spoke often about God's Kingdom of love using parables about the harvest.
 He also told us that we must feed the hungry and as his followers not to live for ourselves but for others.
-As such during our Harvest Festival at Saint Peter's and Saint Peter's School we collect food for the
+As such we collect food for the Food Bank.

 Picture